-This Act also support the promotion every child's right to education in Ghana.
+This Act also supports the promotion of every child's right to education in Ghana.
 The Act mandates the design of schools to be universal in nature so as to accommodate children with special requirements and needs.
-This suggest that the design of schools should not be such as to subtly discriminate children with disabilities.
+This suggests that the design of schools should not be such as to subtly discriminate against children with disabilities.